gongf05/simple-marketplace-solidity/README.md

 ## Objective

 This PoC implements a prototype publishing/consuming marketplace using Solidity.
-It resolves the issue in [https://github.com/oceanprotocol/research/issues/11](https://github.com/oceanprotocol/research/issues/11)

-Requirements:

-* Working code published in a GitHub repository
-* Project should include unit tests
-* Project should be deployed in Ropsten network
-* Project should include documentation to understand the software architecture,
-* testing and deployment procedure
-* Project can use Truffle & OpenZeppeling frameworks

 ## Features:
 * Version 1.0 (04/17/2018):